 Other Programmes offered by University of Kaiserslautern

 University of Kaiserslautern

 The Distance and Independent Studies Center is one of the University of Kaiserslautern‘s key scientific institutions.
 Its tasks comprise the initiation and development of further qualifications for university graduates who have already obtained an initial professional qualification.
 The range of measures that are offered in collaboration with the University’s departments and subject areas comprise program, program sequences, and study programs of varying lengths.
 One of the Center’s key focal points is the provision of distance learning programs, which can be taken on a part-time basis while pursuing a career.
-More than 4,100 students are currently enrolled in the distance learning programs of Adult Education, Human Resource Management, School Management, Systemic Management, Organizational Development, Systemic Consulting, Management of Health and Social Institutions, Management of Cultural and Non-Profit Organizations, Economy and Management, Commercial Law for Business Practice, Tax Law for Business Operations, Sustainable Development Cooperation, Software Engineering for Embedded Systems, Medical Physics, Medical Physics and Technology, Structural Fire Protection/ Safety Engineering, Child Psychology: Learning and Learning Disabilities, Nanotechnology and Nanobiotechnology.
+Around 4,000 students are currently enrolled in the distance learning programs of Adult Education, Human Resource Management, School Management, Systemic Management, Organizational Development, Systemic Consulting, Management of Health and Social Institutions, Management of Cultural and Non-Profit Organizations, Economy and Management, Commercial Law for Business Practice, Tax Law for Business Operations, Sustainable Development Cooperation, Software Engineering for Embedded Systems, Medical Physics, Medical Physics and Technology, Structural Fire Protection/ Safety Engineering, Child Psychology: Learning and Learning Disabilities, Nanotechnology and Nanobiotechnology.